ansys/pytwin/doc/source/api/sdk/index.rst

 Workflow example
 ----------------

-This code shows how to load the Twin Runtime SDK and print twin information.
+This code shows how to load the ``TwinRuntime`` module and print twin information.

 .. code-block:: pycon